ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies.md

 2. Click **Add**, and select policies in the dialog.
 By default, no global response policies are configured.
 3. Click **Save** at the bottom right.

+The following image shows how to configure global response policies:

 ![Configure API Manager Global Response Policies in Policy Studio](/Images/docbook/images/api_mgmt/api_mgmt_global_response_policy_config.png)

 ### Select global policies in API Manager